boilerplatter/postgrpc/README.md

 For binary installations, use `cargo install postgrpc`.
 The compilation of the `postgrpc` executable can be customized with `--features`.

-For library installations, use `cargo add postgrpc` within a `cargo`-managed Rust project.
+To use `postgrpc` as a library, run `cargo add postgrpc` within a `cargo`-managed Rust project.

+To compile type-safe routes from `proto3` files for use in your own Rust projects, install the `postgrpc-build` library from the `compiled-queries` branch of the `postgrpc` GitHub repository with `cargo add postgrpc-build --git https://github.com/boilerplatter/postgrpc --branch compiled-queries`.

 ### Configuration